How To Start Seedlings Successfully

 to transplant seedlings is when they begin to develop true leaves.

-The first set of true leaves are usually the second set that a seedling will produce.
-The first set are
+The first set of true leaves is usually the second set that a seedling will produce.
+The first sets of leaves are

 cotyledon leaves and won’t support the plant.